 2.2.3.
 During the 1990s most MDOs came under financial pressure as a result of increasing levels of claim payments and were forced to make calls on their members for additional funds.

 2.2.5.
-In 2002, Australia’s largest MDO, United Medical Protection (UMP), was placed in provisional liquidation.
+In 2002, Australia’s largest MDO, United Medical Protection, was placed in provisional liquidation.
 Following this, steps were taken to stabilise the medical indemnity industry.

 2.2.6.
-Since 1 July 2003, medical indemnity insurance has been required to be provided to Australian practitioners by insurers licensed under the Insurance Act 1973 and prudentially supervised by Australian Prudential Regulation Authority (APRA).
+Since 1 July 2003, medical indemnity insurance has been required to be provided to Australian practitioners by insurers licensed under the Insurance Act 1973 and prudentially supervised by APRA.

 2.2.7.
 This has ensured a more disciplined approach to underwriting and has reduced the risk of failure of a medical indemnity provider.

 2.2.8.
 Consistent with more disciplined underwriting, all medical indemnity insurance is now provided on a ‘claims-made’ basis.
-Consequently, medical practitioners have to maintain insurance in order to remain covered against claims that might emerge, even when they are no longer practising.
+Consequently, doctors have to maintain insurance in order to remain covered against claims that might emerge, even if they are no longer practising.
 This form of insurance cover is known as run-off cover.
-Put simply, run-off cover provides insurance protection for medical practitioners who have ceased medical practice.
-The potential delay between a medical incident and a claim highlights the need for medical practitioners to maintain run-off cover after ceasing practice.
+Put simply, run-off cover provides insurance protection for doctors who have ceased medical practice.
+The potential delay between a medical incident and a claim highlights the need for doctors to maintain run-off cover after ceasing practice.

 2.2.9.
-For some medical practitioners the annual cost of medical indemnity insurance runs into the tens of thousands of dollars.
-In order to address problems associated with the cost of run-off cover, including the potential threat to the provision of medical services, a scheme was established which requires medical indemnity insurers to provide run-off cover4 to certain groups of medical practitioners who have ceased private practice.
+For some doctors the annual cost of medical indemnity insurance runs into the tens of thousands of dollars.
+In order to address problems associated with the cost of run-off cover, including the potential threat to the provision of medical services, a scheme was established which requires medical indemnity insurers to provide free run-off cover to certain groups of doctors who have ceased private practice.
 The Scheme was intended to be largely cost neutral to taxpayers whilst not threatening the viability of the insurance companies.
 This scheme is known as the Run-Off Cover Scheme.

 2.3.1.
-The Scheme facilitates the provision of medical indemnity insurance cover to particular groups of medical practitioners who have ceased private medical practice.
+The Scheme facilitates the provision of free medical indemnity insurance cover to particular groups of doctors who have ceased private medical practice.

 The rules for the Scheme appear in the Medical Indemnity (Prudential Supervision and Product Standards) Act 2003 (PSPS Act), the Medical Indemnity (Run-off Cover Support Payment) Act 2004 (MI ROCSPA) and the Medical Indemnity Act 2002.
-The principal elements of the Scheme are:
+The principal elements of the Scheme are as follows:

-- The PSPS Act imposes an obligation on insurers to provide run-off cover to particular groups of medical practitioners who have ceased private practice.
+- The PSPS Act imposes an obligation on insurers to provide free run-off cover to particular groups of doctors who have ceased private practice.